reesamu/Innovation-Summit-2025/docs/additional-resources/code-of-conduct.md

 - Determine the follow-up actions for any impacted people and/or the reporter
 - Follow up with the impacted people, including connecting them with support and resources.

-## As a result of this process, in minor cases ESIIL DEI may communicate with the respondent to:
+## As a result of this process, in minor cases ESIIL ACI may communicate with the respondent to:

 - Explain what happened and the impact of their behavior
 - Offer concrete examples of how to improve their behavior